Pranab-JD/LeXInt/Python/Readme.md

 # Python

-## Requirements
-- Python 3.10 (or later)

 Test examples for constant and adaptive (or variable) step size implementation for the Leja-based exponential integrators can be found in *Python &rarr; Test &rarr; Constant_test.py* or *Adaptive_test.py*.
 Problems considered include the Burgers' equation and the Allen-Cahn equation.
 To run scripts, use the following commands: `python3 Constant_test.py` or `python3 Adaptive_test.py`.
 To add other problems, simply define the relevant *RHS_function* and the initial condition(s).

-Please refer to *Python &rarr; Technical_details.md* for further details on technical aspects.
+## Requirements
+- Python 3.10 (or later)

 Remarks:
 1. It is expected that the rhs function is defined in the following way: